 Owners of businesses that have varied business expenses will like the Blue Business Plus more than the Chase Ink Business Cash.
 However, it can also be a complement to the Ink Business Cash.
 Business owners who like both UR and MR points can earn both points if they use both cards in tandem.

 The Chase Ink Business Cash is a points-earning machine!
-It’s one of my favorite business cards for earning because of its many and broad categories.
+It’s one of my favorite business credit cards for earning because of its many and broad categories.
 I was excited to use this card to help fund my bookkeeping business and earn more than 50,000 UR points in the process.
-I still use my Ink Business Cash for my cell phone bill and for my gas purchases.
+I still use my Ink Business Cash for my cell phone bill and gas purchases despite switching to a cash back dominant setup.

 Apply Today: Chase Ink Business Cash